turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 <section class="checks-for-understanding">
 ## Reflection

-1. What from this morning helped you learn?
-Talking with your partner?
+1. Which method helped you learn the best?
+Rubber ducking?
 Spending time in the docs?
 Playing with a method in `repl.it`?
-Visualizing it without code (using jamboard sticky notes)?
+Visualizing it without code?
-2. Discuss your best learning techniques with your table/partner.
+2. Open your notebooks to the last page, and write "When I'm stuck, I will:" and then add the learning strategies that worked best for you!
-3. Open your notebooks to the last page, and write "When I'm stuck, I will:" and then add the learning strategies that worked best for you!
+3. Put any remaining questions you have about these methods in a Slack thread.
 </section>